fatmasevinck/enetLTS/README.md

 > X <- gene[, keep]
 ```

 Like many other packages, the easy way to use the package `enetLTS` is to install it directly from `CRAN`.
+The default `family` option is `gaussian`.

 ```R
 > # install and load package